Margaret Minnicks has been an online writer for many years. She writes about interesting things.

 Here are the main characteristics of a fake e-mail that will cause your account to be hacked if you open it.

 The very first thing that should capture your attention is the sender's e-mail address.
-I reputable company will not have a personal address.
+A reputable company will not have a personal address.

 People should pay attention to bad formatting in e-mails.
-For instance, if there are blank spaces or gaps in the document, more than likely it is fake and not from a professional company.
+For instance, if there are blank spaces or gaps in the document, it's more than likely fake and not from a professional company.

 It is a major mistake to click on any links in an e-mail if you don't know who it is from.
-The attachment might lead to an attachment that could get all your personal information or contain viruses and malware.
+The attachment could be a method to get all your personal information or contain viruses and malware.

 Everybody likes free stuff and deals.
-Resist the temptation to click on a link that promise that you will get a prize because you might get more than you bargained for.
+Resist the temptation to click on a link that promises that you will get a prize because you might get more than you bargained for.